Oliver Burke: International career

 Burke was eligible to play for England in addition to Scotland, having been brought up south of the border from a young age, but he opted to play for his country of birth.
 He was first called up by Scotland U19 and scored on his debut for the team, a 3–1 win against Mexico U18, on 6 October 2015.
 He went on to make six appearances for the side.

 Burke received his first call-up to the senior Scotland squad on 10 March 2016 for their friendly match against Denmark.
 He made his debut as an 82nd-minute substitute for goalscorer Matt Ritchie in the 1–0 win at Hampden Park 19 days later.

-He was left out of the full squad in June 2017 and was instead selected for an under-20 squad in the 2017 Toulon Tournament.
+He was left out of the full squad in June 2017, and was a late call-up to the under-20 squad for the 2017 Toulon Tournament.
 Burke scored both goals in a 3–2 defeat against the Czech Republic.
 As captain, Scotland claimed a historic first ever victory against Brazil at any level, in the second match.
-The team would win the bronze medal.
-It was the nations first ever medal at the competition.
+The team went on to win the bronze medal.
+It was the nation's first ever medal at the competition.

 During the 2017–18 season, Burke was selected in the under-21 squad.
 He made his debut at that level on 5 September, and he scored the first goal in a 2–0 win against the Netherlands.
 In the 2018 Toulon Tournament, Burke scored goals against France and South Korea as Scotland finished in fourth place.
 In the third-place play-off against Turkey, he was the only player to miss in the penalty shootout defeat, with Altay Bayındır saving his attempt.

-Burke was recalled to the full international squad in March 2019 and scored his first senior goal in Scotland's 2–1 victory over Cyprus on 8 June the same year.
+Burke was recalled to the full international squad in March 2019 and scored his only senior goal in Scotland's 2–1 victory over Cyprus on 8 June the same year.

+Personal life

+Burke became engaged to television personality Megan McKenna in June 2023.
+They live in Germany.
+In October 2024, the couple welcomed their first child and Burke's second son.
+Burke also has an older son from a former relationship.
+In June 2025, Burke and McKenna got married.